-It is the Foundation's policy to capitalize property and equipment additions with a cost basis, or fair value on the gift date if donated, which exceed \$1,000.
+It is the Foundation's policy to capitalize property and equipment additions with a cost basis, or fair value on the gift date if donated, which exceeds \$1,000 and has a useful life greater than one year.
+Major repairs/maintenance expenditures are capitalized if the expenditures significantly increase the useful life and/or value of the asset.
 Property and equipment is depreciated using the straight-line methods as follows: